Inland Fishing Regulations

 Both the Wildlife Resources Commission and the Division of Marine Fisheries have licensing, management and regulatory authority in certain waters along the coast of North Carolina.
 These waters are designated as inland, joint and coastal waters.
 The Wildlife Resources Commission has jurisdiction in inland waters, and the Division of Marine Fisheries has jurisdiction (except that pertaining to inland game fishes) in coastal waters.
 Both agencies have licensing and regulatory authority in joint waters.

 The boundaries between inland, joint and coastal fishing waters are prominently marked with metal signs posted adjacent to the affected waters.
-A list of these waters, with their boundaries indicated, is available from the Wildlife Resources Commission, at ncwildlife.org (see Fishing-Learn/Resources-Publications-Fishing Regulations-Coastal, Joint and Inland Fishing Waters Designations in North Carolina), or by calling 919-707-0220.
+A list of these waters, with their boundaries indicated, is available at ncwildlife.org (see Fishing-Learn/Resources-Publications-Fishing Regulations-Coastal, Joint and Inland Fishing Waters Designations in North Carolina), or by calling 919-707-0220.
 Maps are also available at ncwildlife.org/FishingMap.

 Inland Game Fish

 The following fishes are designated as inland game fish: